The Facts about the Types of Fat

 Each of the types of unsaturated fat has various benefits.
 Monounsaturated protects the heart, supports weight loss, and supports insulin sensitivity.
 Polyunsaturated lower “bad” cholesterol.
 Omega 3 reduces triglycerides, slows plaque buildup in arteries, and lowers blood pressure.
 Omega 6 reduces risk of diabetes, lowers blood pressure, and controls blood sugar.

 Unsaturated fat is generally found in vegetables, nuts, and fish.
-The various types of unsaturated fat can be found in various foods.

 - Olive oil